Christopher Greene: Death

-Colonel Greene and Major Ebenezer Flagg, along with six black soldiers, and two others who later died of their wounds, were killed on May 14, 1781, when a group of loyalist insurgents, known as the Royal Refugee Corps under the command of Lieutenant Colonel James De Lancey, surrounded Greene's headquarters on the Croton River in Westchester County, New York.
-From one account of the attack, "his body was found in the woods, about a mile distant from his tent, cut, and mangled in the most shocking way."
+Greene and Major Ebenezer Flagg, along with six Black soldiers, and two others who later died of their wounds, were killed on May 14, 1781, when a group of Loyalist troops, known as the De Lancey's Brigade under the command of Lieutenant-colonel James De Lancey, surrounded Greene's headquarters on the Croton River in Westchester County, New York.
+An account of the attack claimed that Green's body "was found in the woods, about a mile distant from his tent, cut, and mangled in the most shocking way."

-Colonel Greene and Major Flagg were buried in the cemetery of the First Presbyterian Church in Yorktown, New York.
-A large memorial was placed over their graves by the State of New York.

 Legacy

 Congress voted Greene a sword, which in 1786 was presented to his son by Secretary of War Henry Knox.
 A monument to his memory was erected near Red Bank, New Jersey, in October 1829 by New Jersey and Pennsylvania volunteers.

-A fine portrait of Colonel Greene hangs in the John Hay Library of Brown University in Providence, Rhode Island.
+A fine portrait of Colonel Greene by James Sullivan Lincoln hangs in the John Hay Library of Brown University in Providence, Rhode Island.